angusy29/CantoTranslate/README.md

 Translates and speaks Cantonese from traditional Chinese words!

+Supports Chrome and Firefox!

 How to use:
 * Simply **double click** or **highlight and hover** on a word or phrase and definitions and Jyutping will appear!
 * You can also click on the sound icon to hear the pronunciation in Cantonese!
 * Any words without definitions will link you to a Google Translate link!

+**Version 1.1**
+* Allow user to highlight and hover over text to translate text

 ## Chrome Extension

 Chrome Extension: https://chrome.google.com/webstore/detail/cantotranslate/idagpklnbkefmgdajpopkngfnnjiiadj

-## Install and develop
+## Chrome: Install and develop

 To install, please do the following:
 1. Run `npm install` to install dependencies
-1. Run `npm run watch` to build the application into `dist` folder with development feature flags, this will hot reload changes
+1. Run `npm run watch-chrome` to build the application into `dist` folder with development feature flags, this will hot reload changes
 1. Load `dist` folder into Chrome extensions to install extension

 Note: Turn on and off feature flags in `webpack.dev.js`

-## Install and distribute on Chrome
+## Chrome: Install and distribute

 To install, please do the following:
 1. Run `npm install` to install dependencies
+1. Run `npm run build-chrome` to build the application into `dist` folder
+1. Zip up `dist` folder, this is what will be uploaded to Chrome developer dashboard

+## Firefox: Install and develop

+To install, please do the following:
+1. Run `npm install` to install dependencies
-1. Run `npm run build` to build the application into `dist` folder
+1. Run `npm run watch-firefox` to build the application into `dist` folder with development feature flags, this will hot reload changes
-1. Load `dist` folder into Chrome extensions to install extension
+1. Go to Firefox URL `about:debugging#/setup` and click on `manifest.json` in `dist` folder to install extension

+Note: Turn on and off feature flags in `webpack.dev.js`

 ## Screenshots